Jean-PierreGassin/laravel-jwt-json-api/readme.md

 ---

-1. Install Docker + docker-compose and run `docker-compose up`
+1. (Optional) Install Docker + docker-compose and run `docker-compose up`

 2. Configure your .env appropriately for your environment

-3. You can find all routes in `routes.php` and send all API requests to `http://localhost/api/`
+3. You can find all routes in `routes.php` and send all API requests to `http://localhost:8081/api/`